 Henry also loves this quote from William Blake.
 ‘I must create a system, or be enslaved by another man’s.
 I will not reason and compare: my business is to create.’
 Jamie, whom Henry rode to Australia with, has it tattooed on his arm (unsurprisingly, Jamie went over to Portugal to start a commune).

 Henry steers our ship and spends his days talking to tourism boards and brands that share our vision, so we can create awesome content partnerships for you guys to dig into.
 Yeah, it’s advertising, but ‘cause we’re not tied to ‘profit targets’, investors or the huge overheads of a regular company, we get to choose who we work with and how we go about it.
+Through our in-house content studio we also produce video content, short films, still photography and activations for clients across the country.

 The best bit?
 You get it all for free.